Saief1999/CheatSheets/swing-videos.md

 ## Video 1.2 : what is spring ?

-**Spring** : an open source java based application framework, the latest major stable release is version 5.0 module based
+**Spring** : an open source java based application framework, the latest major stable release is version 5.0 .
+It is module based.

 Modules include :

 - Spring core container : Base module with `BeanFactory` and `ApplicationContext`
 - Security : authentication / authorization (OAuth 2.0 )
-- IOC : lifecycle management management with dependency injection
+- IOC : lifecycle management with dependency injection
 - MVC : Used for creating RESTful web services
 - Data access : Database management systems (`jdbc` access ... )